 MBBS (London 1983), BSc, MRCGP, DRCOG, DFFP

 Dr Dixon qualified in 1983 from University College Hospital in London.
 She joined the practice as a part-time partner in 1998 having previously worked in Leicester and Cheltenham.
 She is also interested in all aspects of general practice and offers full range of family planning services including IUD fitting.
 Dr Dixon is the clinical lead for palliative care within the practice.
+Dr Dixon is due to retire in September 2020.

 |Dr David Honeywill (m)|